vmrepo/markup/README.md

 esc - exit without saving

-enter - exit and save
+enter - save and move to next image

-'/' - one step back without saving
+'/' - move to previous image without saving

-'*' - exit with flag to remove markup
+'*' - remove markup

-Tab - receiving the current region and moving to another
+Tab - moving from region to region

-'+' - receiving the current region and begin edit new region
+'+' - begin new region

 Backspace - delete the last entered point of the current region

+'r' - remove markup and rotation 90 degrees